ilaria-manco/multimodal-ml-music/publication_type.md

 - Proceedings of the 1st Workshop on NLP for Music and Audio (NLP4MusA)
 - Proceedings of the 1st international ACM workshop on Music information retrieval with user-centered and multimodal strategies
 - Proceedings of the 2018 ACM on international conference on multimedia retrieval
+- Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP)
 - Proceedings of the 20th International Society for Music Information Retrieval Conference
 - Proceedings of the 23rd International Society for Music Information Retrieval Conference (ISMIR)
 - Proceedings of the 27th International Conference on Computational Linguistics
 - Proceedings of the 2nd Workshop on Deep Learning for Recommender Systems
+- Proceedings of the 2nd Workshop on NLP for Music and Spoken Audio (NLP4MuSA)
+- Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)
 - Second Workshop on Interactive Learning for Natural Language Processing at NeurIPS 2022
 - The European Conference on Computer Vision (ECCV)
+- Workshop on Machine Learning for Creativity and Design, Neural Information Processing Systems (NeurIPS)